chetanb-11/ExpensePilot/README.md

 Pull requests, issues, and feature suggestions are welcome!
 - Fork, clone, and submit PRs for either backend or frontend
-- All code is MIT licensed

----

-## 📄 License

-ExpensePilot is licensed under the MIT License.

 ---